Barium is a liquid that shows up the outline of your organs when you have an x-ray. You might have this test to check part of your digestive system.

 What it is

-They will tell you if you need to stop taking any medication before the test.
+Your doctor tells you if you need to stop taking any medication before the test.

 After your test

+Before you leave, you might want to check with the doctor about what to do if you have constipation following the test.
 Some people feel a bit sick after a barium swallow.
 This should get better as the barium passes through your system.

 - to drink lots of fluids the day before the test